11. Matrices and Other Arraysļ

 )

-Interestingly, it is involved automatically upon a call to print:
+Interestingly, it is involved automatically on a call to print:

 print(z) # calls `show` for `categorical`